FernandaMBitencourt/Bookmark/README.md

   </a>
 </p>

-> Project developed with JavaScript technology using React.
+> Project developed with JavaScript technology using React.js.

 ### ✨ [Page of Links ](https://github.com/FernandaMBitencourt/List-of-Links#-page-of-links-)